 Later that year, Phillip also commanded that a column be erected near the flagstaff.
 It should be "... of a height sufficient to be seen from some distance at sea, and the stonemasons were sent down to quarry stone upon the spot for the building..."
 The column was erected on a raised base measuring 16 foot square and had its own base of 4 foot square.
 The signalling activities at South Head were now two-fold, communicating news about the arrival of ships to the colony at Sydney Cove via semaphore, and informing ships of the location of the entrance to Port Jackson.
-By the end of 1790 the site was known as the 'Look-out Post' and there were huts and vegetable gardens adjacent to the flagstaff for the eleven men stationed there.
+By the end of 1790 the site was known as the 'Look-out Post'.
+Huts and vegetable gardens were established for the eleven men stationed there.

 The column was destroyed in September 1792 by a major storm.
 It was reportedly re-erected using bricks from Bennelong's disused hut on Bennelong Point as there were not enough bricks available from the kilns in the Brickfields.
-Figure 6 below is an artist's impression of the column from the water in 1810.
+Figure 5 below is an artist's impression of the column from the water in 1810.